How does one move an unlimited AT&T data plan to a new iPad?

 - Fire up a web browser and go to the AT&T iPad Online Account Manager.

 - Login with your AT&T account email and password.

 - Click on Edit User & Payment Information.

 - Click on Update Device Information, enter the new iPad’s IMEI and ICCID numbers and click Next.
 Then click Submit at the bottom of the user & payment information screen.
 Click Continue and you’ll be logged out and told to login again in a few minutes.

-- Login again and your Data Plan should now be listed as “Unlimited MB for 30 days – LTE”.
+- Login again and your Data Plan should now show as “Unlimited MB for 30 days – LTE”.
 You’ve switched your plan to the new iPad, but you’re not done yet.
 If you check your email at this point, you’ll see a worrying message from AT&T saying that the automatic renewal of your plan has been canceled!
 Don’t let this happen!

 - On the new iPad go to Settings->Cellular Data->View Account and login.
 Choose Edit User & Payment Information and re-activate automatic plan renewal.
 You will receive another email from AT&T confirming that your data plan will renew automatically every 30 days.
 Phew!

 - Your old iPad will now have no data plan associated with it.
 If you want to add a new (limited data) plan to your old iPad do not login with your old email and password (the ones now associated with your new iPad).
 Instead, on the old iPad go to Settings->Cellular Data->View Account and enter User and Login Information for a new account (one that must use a different email address to login than the one now in use on your new iPad).
 You’ll then have a range of current data plans from which to choose.